 This is a very adaptable recipe!
 Below are a few variations to try:

-- Add oats - Instead of turbinado sugar, top your muffins with a sprinkling of oats to make Sourdough Discard Banana Oat Muffins.
+- Add oats - Instead of turbinado sugar, top your muffins with a sprinkling of old-fashioned oats for a different texture.

 - Add nuts - Add ¼ cup chopped walnuts or almonds to the batter before diving into muffin cups.

-- Add chocolate chips - Add ½ cup chocolate chips (mini chocolate chips also work very well!) to the batter.
+- Add chocolate chips - Add ½ cup chocolate chips to the batter.

 - Add blueberries - If you want a blueberry banana version of this recipe, reduce the bananas to ½ cup (approximately 1 banana), and add ½ cup fresh blueberries.

 Sourdough Discard Banana Muffins come together in just a few easy steps!
-You'll have these ready to eat in no time.
+The full recipe with detailed directions is at the bottom of this post.

-Add the sourdough discard, mashed bananas and dry ingredients to the butter mixture.
+- Step 4: Add the sourdough discard, mashed bananas, and dry ingredients to the butter mixture.
 Stir slowly until incorporated, then increase speed to medium until a uniform batter forms.

 Expert Baking Tips